pja35/SXP/docs/wiki/AsokanSchunter.md

 ### Being Optimistic

 Does not require a referee, unless there is a conflict.

-#### Optimistic FX
+If possible this is what we should do.

+The idea is that the TTP should be able to either:

+-   cancel the contract
+-   act instead of the dishonest party to replace him to sign the contract
+-   punish the dishonest party by lowering his trust or so

 #### Verifiable escrow of digital signatures